 - Please note that if you smoke inside the accommodation you may be charged for additional cleaning or other costs associated with meeting subsequent non-smoking guests’ reasonable expectations, including costs incurred by us should they cancel their stay.

-Your safety in the Tub is our top priority.
-We follow the recommended HSE safety guidelines and you must read and abide by the house rules.
+Your safety in the Tub is our top priority – you must read and abide by the house rules.

-We check Hot Tub water quality every day, testing for acidity, clarity and chlorine levels.
+We check Hot Tub water quality at least daily, sometimes more frequently depending on use, testing for acidity, clarity and chlorine levels.
 The water should easily last the whole of your stay in the lodges.
 But if you don’t take enough care, (see instructions) the water quality could fail, meaning we’ll need to drain the Tub.
 If you want it refilled, there will be a refill charge – and an inevitable heating delay.
 The whole process can take 24 hours.